sokil/FileStorageBundle/README.md

 ## Cofiguration

+* Read more about uploading handler at https://github.com/sokil/php-upload
-* Read about Gaufrette et https://github.com/KnpLabs/Gaufrette.
+* Read about Gaufrette at https://github.com/KnpLabs/Gaufrette.
 * Read abount configuring Gaufrette filesystems in Symfony at https://github.com/KnpLabs/KnpGaufretteBundle.

 First define attribute in extension of your bundle: